 You’re not alone.
 You’re covered by your Shepherd and your Protector.
 So go on: let that knowledge inspire you to take those risks you can feel the Spirit calling you towards!
 Let it give you the strength and the courage to step out in faith; to tread those hard roads of truth and justice and love.
 While the going may get rough, Goodness and Mercy are right there at your back, every step of the way.
 And know that when it’s all done and dusted, you have a place with God, safe in His house, for all eternity.

 When we operate out of this kind of security and faith in our future, we can have the courage to let love motivate our actions in the here and now.
-We can live with the kind of freedom and fearlessness that sees the potential for God’s Kingdom to be built, and takes steps to make it happen.
+Then, we can live with the kind of freedom and fearlessness that sees the potential for God’s Kingdom to be built, and takes steps to make it happen.

 Before, beside, and behind